iTwin/itwinjs-core/core/quantity/README.md

 ### Concepts

-#### Unit Provider
+#### Units Provider

 To appropriately parse and output formatted values, A units provider is used to define all available units and provides conversion factors between units.
-(There are a couple implementations of the UnitsProvider across iTwin.js:
+There are a couple implementations of the UnitsProvider across iTwin.js:

 The [BasicUnitsProvider]($frontend) holds many common units and their conversions between each other.